rajeshsharmadl/tutorials/Task Management/DevOps/README.md

 **Who will work on Board:**

 - Entire team
-- Development team will work related to their tasks, bugs, features, etc.
 - Product owner (PO) will manage backlog
+- Development/QA team will work related to their tasks, bugs, features, etc.
 - Stakeholder will see the progress
 - Scrum master will get various reports pertaining to progress of project